vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 > **_NOTE:_** Also affiliate links are used here.
 Same price, and you sponsor this blog.

-All the required products are also bundled on these [Amazon US](https://amzn.to/4eQqLEn#ad) and
+All the (with soldering solution) required products are also bundled on these [Amazon US](https://amzn.to/4eQqLEn#ad) and
 [Amazon NL](https://amzn.to/48GaTQU#ad) pages.